scottclowe/python-template-repo/README.rst

       git add .
       git commit -m "Add skeleton repository"

-   If you find it more convenient, you can download and unzip the zip file through the GUI instead.
+   If you find it more convenient, or you are on Windows, you can download and unzip the zip file through the GUI instead.

 #.
 Make a new, empty git repository on GitHub or other web host of your choice.
    Note down the url of the remote, ``your_repo_url``, either in its ``https`` or ``git@...`` form.